AMC Pacer: Reception and reviews

-The British press was critical, and the cover of The Motor, a weekly automobile magazine, stated: "We test the Pacer – and wish we hadn't."
-A retrospective by the industry publication Automotive News described the 1975 debut of the Pacer as "one of Detroit's more polarizing designs."
+When the Pacer was exported to the UK, The Motor, a weekly automobile magazine, was critical, describing: "We test the Pacer – and wish we hadn't."

-Popular Mechanics magazine described the newly added 1977 station wagon body style as a "styling coup", and wrote: "Who needs the coupe!"
+Popular Mechanics described the introduction of the 1977 station wagon as a "styling coup," with the magazine enthusiastically asking, "Who needs the coupe!".
 The Pacer has been described as "amazingly versatile and quite advanced for the times".